Gennady Golovkin: Amateur career

 Golovkin began boxing competitively in 1993, age 11, winning the local Karaganda Regional tournament in the cadet division.
 It took several years before he was allowed to compete against seniors, and seven years before he was accepted to the Kazakhstani national boxing team, and began competing internationally.
 In the meantime he graduated from the Karagandy State University Athletics and Sports Department, receiving a degree and a PE teacher qualification.
 He became a scholarship holder with the Olympic Solidarity program in November 2002.

 "350 amateur fights, he knows what to do against anything."

 — —Roy Jones Jr. on Golovkin's ring experience.

 At the 2003 World Amateur Boxing Championships in Bangkok, he won the gold medal beating future two-time champion Matvey Korobov (RUS) 19–10, Andy Lee (29–9), Lucian Bute (stoppage), Yordanis Despaigne in the semi-finals (29–26) and Oleg Mashkin in the finals.
 Upon his victory at the 2003 Championships, a boxing commentator calling the bout for NTV Plus Sports, said: "Golovkin.
 Remember that name!
 We sure will hear it again."

+He fought 350 bouts, winning 345, and served as the long-time captain of Kazakhstan’s national team.